Biden to announce new border control measures and legal pathways to some migrants

 The administration has been relying on a public health measure known as Title 42 to quickly expel most migrants seeking asylum without a hearing.
 Those measures remain in place, pending court action.
 But the new measures are designed to eventually replace Title 42, and some of them take effect immediately, administration officials told reporters on a briefing call.

-Title 42 was put place by the Trump administration at the start of the COVID-19 pandemic, but immigration advocates argued it had been misused.
+The Trump administration used Title 42 at the border at the start of the COVID-19 pandemic, but immigration advocates argued it had been misused.

 A federal district judge had ordered the Biden administration to lift the restrictions on Dec.
 19. However, the U.S. Supreme Court agreed in late December to give time for 19 Republican-led states to make a legal case to keep the restrictions in place.